InboxHealth/inbox-api-docs/README.md

 ### Creating Patients
 Now that you've created your first test Enterprise, let's create the first Patient record to provide a central record to attach future Invoices (charges) and Payments.
-Enterprises have many Patient records, and represent
+Patient records act similar to the Customer objects in other invoicing platforms and are tracked individually; their balances, along with the
 {
 "patient":{
 "first_name":"Test First Name",